Sansa Stark: Character and appearances

 Sansa Stark is the second child and the elder of the two daughters born to Lord Eddard Stark and Lady Catelyn Stark, the ruling liege of the North.
 She was born and raised in Winterfell with an older brother Robb, a younger sister Arya, two younger brothers Bran and Rickon, and an older bastard half-brother Jon Snow.
 Through her mother, Sansa is also first cousin to Robert Arryn, the lord paramount of The Vale, and the niece of Edmure Tully, the lord paramount of the Riverlands.
 She was once betrothed to Crown Prince Joffrey Baratheon and is still legally married (though never consummated) to Tyrion Lannister by the end of A Dance with Dragons.

 Raised as a noblewoman, Sansa embodies the traditional femininity stereotype expected by the Westerosi society and is widely praised as a courteous and lovable young maiden.
 Sansa has been described as tall, slim, womanly and classically beautiful, destined to be a lady or a queen.
 Inheriting from her mother, Sansa has the Tully features, blue eyes, high cheekbones, and thick auburn hair, but later has her hair dyed dark brown while hiding in the Vale under the guise of "Alayne Stone", the alleged bastard daughter of Petyr Baelish.
 Sansa's interests are music, poetry, and singing, and she excels in embroidery.
 She fantasizes about becoming like the damsels of romantic tales who will find a prince, knight, or gentleman to fall in love with.
 She once owned a direwolf cub named Lady, who was killed in place of Arya's direwolf Nymeria due to the latter having fled after attacking and wounding Crown Prince Joffrey.

 Sansa is 11 years old at the beginning of A Game of Thrones and nearly 14 at the end of A Feast for Crows.
 The most naive of the Stark children at the start of the series, Sansa is smittened with her then-fiancé Joffrey and chooses to side with the treacherous Queen Cersei over her father, and is responsible for her father's political downfall and subsequent execution.
 She then finds herself abused by Joffrey and later is forced to marry Tyrion (who is also unwilling) as a pawn in the machinations of House Lannister's scheme to claim Winterfell.
 However, as the story progresses, she matures and becomes more of a strategic player in the political game.

 Martin drew heavily from Elizabeth of York in the creation of Sansa’s character.
 Both Sansa and Elizabeth are noblewomen from the northern part of their realm and become the heir to their respective dynasties after the untimely death of their fathers and disappearance of their two younger brothers.
 This vaunted status makes them a key chess piece in the dynastic marriage game, although Elizabeth’s marriage grew to be a happy one unlike Sansa’s forced marriage to Tyrion Lannister.
-Physically, they resemble each other as well, being tall, red-headed and incredibly beautiful.
+Physically, they resemble each other as well, being tall, red-headed and beautiful.